danbressner/dan-prototype-lab/data-warehouse-ui/README.md

-# Data Warehouse Workspace UI
+# Data Lakehouse Workspace UI

-A modern, interactive frontend mockup for a data warehouse workspace built with React, TypeScript, and Tailwind CSS.
-I really just wanted to visualize the cost management feature, which I think should be a first-class citizen on any warehouse/lakehouse homepage..
+A modern, interactive frontend prototype for a data warehouse workspace built with React, TypeScript, and Tailwind CSS.

+I really just wanted to visualize the cost management feature, which I think should be a first-class citizen on any warehouse/lakehouse homepage...this is largely a mockup for now.

 ![Workspace UI](https://i.imgur.com/8K0qRjV.png)